Pain in the back of the knee, treatment: Focus Physical✓

 Treatment

-Treatment of pain in the back of the knee at the Focus Physical Therapy center is focused on reducing internal joint pressure and accelerating the drainage of excess fluid through modern physical procedures.
-The therapeutic protocol combines the use of technology that reduces inflammation with manual techniques that restore elasticity to the hamstring tendons.
-Successful rehabilitation involves the elimination of pain and addressing the primary cause that leads to joint swelling.
+Treatment of pain at the back of the knee at the Focus Physical Therapy Center is focused on reducing intra-articular pressure and improving drainage of excess fluid through modern physical therapy procedures.
+The therapeutic protocol combines the use of technologies that reduce inflammation and swelling with manual techniques that restore elasticity to the hamstring tendons and surrounding soft tissues.
+Successful rehabilitation involves eliminating pain, reducing swelling, and addressing the underlying cause of fluid accumulation within the joint.

-Detailed functional assessment of joint mobility, meniscus testing, and checking the integrity of the soft tissues behind the knee.
+• Detailed functional knee assessment: Evaluation of joint mobility, meniscus testing, and assessment of the integrity of soft tissues in the popliteal (back-of-knee) region.

-Counseling on protective positioning and the application of kinesiology tape to support drainage and offload the posterior structures.
+• Education and prevention: Guidance on protective positions, load management, and the use of kinesio tape to support drainage and reduce strain on posterior knee structures.

-Continuous implementation of the recommended exercise program is crucial for maintaining the achieved results and preventing the re-filling of a Baker’s cyst.
-This comprehensive treatment restores a sense of ease during movement and enables a return to daily activities without a feeling of tightness.
+Continuous adherence to the recommended exercise program is essential for maintaining results and preventing recurrence of fluid accumulation (including Baker’s cyst).
+This comprehensive approach restores ease of movement and allows a return to daily activities without tightness or pain.

 FAQ